indieweb/wordpress-indieauth/readme.md

 ## Description ##

 The plugin turns WordPress into an IndieAuth endpoint.
 This can be used to act as an authentication mechanism for WordPress and its REST API, as well as an identity mechanism for other sites.

-Alternatively, you can use a third-party IndieAuth authorization endpoint, which will allow you to log into your own site using an IndieAuth endpoint.

 It uses the URL from the profile page to identify the blog user or your author url.

+You can also install this plugin to enable web sign-in for your site using your domain.

 ## Installation ##